NLeSC/scriptcwl/README.md

 ## Useful tools

+To use scriptcwl for creating CWL workflows, you need CWL `CommandLineTool`s.
-There are some software packages that help with generating CWL `CommandLineTool`s for existing command line tools written in Python:
+There are some software packages that help with generating those for existing command line tools written in Python:

 * [argparse2tool](https://github.com/erasche/argparse2tool#cwl-specific-functionality): Generate CWL CommandLineTool wrappers (and/or Galaxy tool descriptions) from Python programs that use argparse.
 Also supports the [click](http://click.pocoo.org) argument parser.